UCF Retirement Association

 The Association is governed by a Board of Directors that is elected by the membership at the annual fall meeting which is held in October.
 In addition, there are many opportunities for members to serve as volunteers on various Association committees.
 Current Board members include:

-Richard Lavender, Vice President
+Mary McKinney, Vice President

-Bill Branch, Immediate Past President
+Helen Hill, Immediate Past President